anyscale/llm-router/README.md

     Successfully installed routellm-0.0.1
 ```
 ### Inference Example
 Let's show an example of loading the model and running inference with a single example sampled from our data.
 Note that you need to get access to `meta-llama/Meta-Llama-3-8B` in order to run these evaluations.
+Let's first show how a formatted input looks like.

 ```python
 # Store your `meta-llama` access token in /home/ray/default/.env with the name LLAMA2_HF_TOKEN